AmitGupta1998/AmitGupta1998/README.md

-- 👋 Hi, I’m @AmitGupta1998
+- 👋 Hi, I’m @AmitGupta
 - 👀 I’m interested in Web Technology Like How to Use Developer Option Of google And Facebook.
 - 👀 I Also love Blogging .
-You can Also Visit My Blog -1. https://decentamit.blogspot.com 2. https://mafiatechtech.blogspot.com/
+You can Also Visit My Blog -1. https://codewithcode.com/ 2. https://decentamit.blogspot.com 3. https://mafiatechtech.blogspot.com/
 - 🌱 I’m currently learning WordPress
 - 💞️ I’m looking to collaborate on Web Development Through WordPress.
 - 📫 How to reach me.
 You Can Email me on amitgupta1998@yahoo.com